lucaorio/intentio/readme.md

 ## Layers

-Rather than relying on complex shortcuts and polluting modifiers' actions, Intentio leverages the concept of layers to separate concerns as much as possible.
+Instead of relying on complex shortcuts and polluting modifiers' actions, Intentio uses layers to separate concerns as much as possible.
 Layers are defined in Goku's EDN file and activated by pressing a trigger key.

 > All images below have been created with [Keyboard Layout Editor](http://www.keyboard-layout-editor.com).

 ### Windows layer
-The windows layer focuses on triggering Yabai window-related commands and, in a few cases, some custom shell scripts.
+The windows layer focuses on triggering Yabai window-related commands and, in some cases, custom shell scripts.

 ![Windows layer](images/windows-layer.jpg)